 What Is a Food Chain?

 The food chain also explains about the various feeding pattern or type of relationship involved between each living organisms.
-Every level in a food chain is known as a trophic level, the continuous stages in a food chain, starting with producers at the bottom, followed by primary consumers, secondary consumers and tertiary consumers.
+Every level in a food chain is known as a trophic level, the continuous stages in a food chain, starts with producers at the bottom, followed by primary consumers, secondary consumers and tertiary consumers.

 Also Refer: Food Web